Spanberger and Vega go head-to-head on Election Day

 Virginians know that I have a record of responding to their concerns with common sense legislation and a commitment to results, not grandstanding.
 And because of this focus, I’m honored to once again be ranked as the most bipartisan Member of Congress from Virginia.

-Spanberger: I’ve had the honor of representing Culpeper for two terms in Congress— and I know that reducing prescription drug prices, expanding high-speed broadband internet access (and making it affordable), and responding to workforce shortages remain top priorities.
+I’ve had the honor of representing Culpeper for two terms in Congress — and I know that reducing prescription drug prices, expanding high-speed broadband internet access (and making it affordable) and responding to workforce shortages remain top priorities.
 I’ve also been proud to deliver funding that directly impacts this community, such as through legislation I led to help replace the roof of the Carver Center.

 I also know that strengthening our response to the substance abuse crisis needs continued attention.
 That’s why I’ve worked directly with this region’s law enforcement and mental health organizations to boost our response.

-Spanberger: Virginians across the political spectrum — whether they’re Democrats or Republicans — have voiced support for my bipartisan bill to ban Members of Congress and their spouses from buying, trading, and selling individual stocks.
+Virginians across the political spectrum — whether they’re Democrats or Republicans — have voiced support for my bipartisan bill to ban members of Congress and their spouses from buying, trading and selling individual stocks.
 I’ve been building momentum behind this effort for more than two years, because lawmakers need to work for the American people, not their own stock portfolios.

-Spanberger: I’m working to lower costs, strengthen public safety, clean up Washington, invest in treatment and recovery services, and make sure the next generation of Virginians succeeds.
+I’m working to lower costs, strengthen public safety, clean up Washington, invest in treatment and recovery services and make sure the next generation of Virginians succeeds.

 My focus on pro-growth policies is why I’ve been endorsed by the U.S. Chamber of Commerce for my work on behalf of Virginia’s economy.
 But my opponent hasn’t brought forward a single idea for tackling inflation.

-CSE: At the end of the day, why should your constituents re-elect Ms. Spanberger over Ms. Vega?
+At the end of the day, why should your constituents re-elect you over Yesli Vega?

 And while I’m working to lower costs — including by voting to give Medicare the power to negotiate drug prices, my opponent promised to vote to raise prescription drug costs.